aungmawjj/juria-blockchain/docs/index.md

 Hotstuff provides a mechanism to rotate leader (block maker) efficiently among the validator nodes.
 Hence it is not required to have a single trusted leader in the network.

-With the use of three-chain Hotstuff commit rule, Juria ensures that the same history of blocks are commited on all nodes despite network and machine failures.
+With the use of Hotstuff three-chain commit rule, Juria ensures that the same history of blocks is committed on all nodes despite network and machine failures.

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
 [View it on GitHub](https://github.com/aungmawjj/juria-blockchain){: .btn .fs-5 .mb-4 .mb-md-0 }